jfletcher-nuxeo/daimler-direct-deposit/README.md

 # About Daimler Direct Deposit Demo

-This sample demonstrates usage of the Workflow REST API.
+This sample demonstrates usage of the Workflow REST API as well as nuxeo-elements.

+Adapted from the nuxeo-travel-expenses sample.

 # Building